OrchidTechnologies/orchid/str-twincoding/README.md

 ## Overview

 Orchid Storage is a (truly) decentralized storage system capable of maintaining files and issuing payments based on data availbility even when the client is offline.
-This is accomplished through incentive aligned providers, non-interactive verification protocols, and efficient rebuilding and migration capabilities.
+This is accomplished through incentive-aligned providers, non-interactive verification protocols, and efficient rebuilding and migration capabilities.

 In this demo implementation files are imported to a local repository directory structure where they are optionally encrypted using an RSA key with AES and then encoded to a specified number of shards.
 Shards are linear coded in a "k of n" scheme such that only a specified subset of shards must be recovered to reconstruct the file.
 The use of Twin Coding (see below) allows individual shards to be reconstructed with minimal bandwidth by cooperating providers.